6 Things You Didnt Know About AdWords

 1. Ad Extensions can help you capture more leads Ad Extensions append your ad with additional information such as your address and phone number, more page links, or product information.
 In addition to increasing CTR by an average of 30%, a top position ad with ad extensions will give you more prime real estate in Google search results and can help you drive traffic.
 Some ad include the option to have a user request a call or an email.
 Most recently, AdWords has rolled out a newsletter subscription form ad extension.
 This form allows any user to sign up for your newsletter directly from the ad unit.
 Note that the newsletter extension is still in beta and only available to certain advertisers.
 When a user engages with one of these extensions, you pay as you would for a click.

 Consider these advanced tools to further optimize your AdWords campaign.
 When used properly, these tools can help you effectively reach the right audience and ultimately increase your ROI.
-Its important to note, however, that just because these tools exist, it doesnt mean you have to use them.
+It’s important to note, however, that just because these tools exist, it doesn’t mean you have to use them.
 Blackout periods and dynamic keyword insertion can be valuable, but may not be right for your business.
+If you want to gain a bigger understanding of the service, AdWords Training is always available with online courses as well as with physical talks.
 Always make sure to have a clear idea of your marketing objectives before adding any advanced functionality to your AdWords campaigns.